2023 Best Nursing Bachelor's Degree Schools in South Carolina

 Full Nursing at Lander University Report

-Claflin University came in at #8 in this year’s edition of the Best Nursing Bachelor’s Degree Schools in South Carolina ranking.
-Located in the town of Orangeburg, Claflin is a private not-for-profit school with a small student population.
+Claflin University ranked #8 on this year’s Best Nursing Bachelor’s Degree Schools in South Carolina list.
+Located in the distant town of Orangeburg, Claflin is a private not-for-profit college with a small student population.

 After completing their Bachelor's Degree, nursing graduates from Claflin carry an average student debtload of $27,759.

-Bob Jones University came in at #9 in this year’s edition of the Best Nursing Bachelor’s Degree Schools in South Carolina ranking.
-Located in the city of Greenville, Bob Jones University is a private not-for-profit college with a small student population.
+Bob Jones University ranked #9 on this year’s Best Nursing Bachelor’s Degree Schools in South Carolina list.
+Located in the city of Greenville, Bob Jones University is a private not-for-profit school with a small student population.

 Read full report on Nursing at Bob Jones University

-South University, Columbia did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
-It came in at #10 on the list.
-South University, Columbia is a small private for-profit school located in the large suburb of Columbia.
+With a ranking of #10, South University, Columbia did quite well on this year’s best schools for nursing students working on their bachelor’s degree.
+South University, Columbia is a fairly small private for-profit school located in the large suburb of Columbia.

 Nursing majors at South University, Columbia take out an average of $38,724 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $250, based on a 10-year repayment plan.